jamescoggan/AndroidThingsWorkshop/task_one_firebase.md

 ---
 ### Step 7

-Once connected you can choose the module you want to connect to Firebase
+Once connected you can choose the module you want to connect to Firebase, you will need to connect to the mobile and things modules, so to this step twice

 ![](images/step7.png)